 LinkedIn can be a powerful connection tool for business-to-business (B2B) companies.
 This is especially true for healthcare companies that sell to healthcare payers and providers.

-LinkedIn offers 2 main areas of opportunity for B2B healthcare companies.
+LinkedIn offers 2 main areas of opportunity for B2B healthcare marketing.

 LinkedIn offers advertising to generate leads, drive traffic to your website or landing page, and build brand awareness through a number of different ad formats, including sponsored content and sponsored message/InMail ads.

 LinkedIn offers multiple powerful organic opportunities including posting content, connecting with potential customers, sending InMails/Messages to prospects, and participating in groups.
 Organic (inbound) LinkedIn tactics can help your brand get discovered by prospects that are already “pre-sold” on your product or service.